2013 Toyota RAV4 Interior

 - "Navigation and Entune are optionally available on XLE and Limited trim levels, and a JBL sound system with 11 GreenEdge speakers can be had on the Limited.
 It's a fine audio system that offers plenty of volume, which is good, since there isn't going to be a beautiful soundtrack from the engine." -- Autoblog

 The 2013 RAV4 has 38.4 cubic feet of space behind the rear seats, which expands to 73.4 cubic feet with the second row folded.
-That’s more cargo space than most SUVs in the class, including the RAV4’s chief competitor, the Honda CR-V. The side-hinged cargo door found on the 2012 RAV4 has been replaced with a conventional liftgate, and higher trims add the convenience of a power liftgate with height adjustment.
+That’s more cargo space than most SUVs in the class have, including the RAV4’s chief competitor, the Honda CR-V. The side-hinged cargo door found on the 2012 RAV4 has been replaced with a conventional liftgate, and higher trims add the convenience of a power liftgate with height adjustment.
 While one reviewer would like more small-item storage in the RAV4’s cabin, most comment that the new RAV4 has plenty of room for cargo.

 - "… there's not as much storage convenience as we'd like, even though overall cargo capacity behind the front seats remains best in class at 73.4 cubic feet." -- Automobile Magazine